pcarbonn/xmtlib/src/doc.md

 ## // LINK src/doc.md#_Constructor

-# // LINK src/doc.md#_has_g_complexity
+# // LINK src/doc.md#_has_g_rows

-A query has G rows if it has as many rows as the cross-product of its free variables.
+A query has G rows if it has as many rows as the cross-product of its free variable.
+Hence, a finite G view has G rows, but any query over an infinite domain does not have G rows.

 A TU or UF view has an exclude iff its query has G rows.
 A finite G view has G complexity.
 An infinite does not.
 A G view never has an exclude.